 However, to be called a Bourbon, it must also be produced in the United States and be made from 51 percent corn.
 The liquid needs to be distilled to no more than 160 proof and entered into the barrel at 125 proof.
 It must not contain any added flavoring, coloring, or other additives and must be aged in new, oak-charred barrels.

 It’s easy to get lost down the rabbit hole of Bourbon technicalities and terminologies.
 For the sake of focusing on the important bits – which Bourbon we recommend buying or drinking for every occasion – you’ll find the common terminology further down.

 Terminology: The terms to know when talking about Bourbon

-Barrel: Whiskey is distilled in oak barrels or casks in order to impart the most flavour into the liquid.
-These barrels are charred on the inside for maximum flavour and smokey notes.
+Barrel: Whiskey is distilled in oak barrels or casks in order to impart the most flavor into the liquid.
+These barrels are charred on the inside for maximum flavor and smokey notes.

 Blend: Some whiskey experts may disregard blended whiskey while many others consider it an art.
-Blended whiskey combines multiple other whiskeys alongside neutral grains, flavourings and colourings.
+Blended whiskey combines multiple other whiskeys alongside neutral grains, flavorings, and colorings.